 Nobody says it’s easy saving and paying for college as a single parent.

-But if you’re diligent and you get creative with some of the college savings tools that favor single parents, you can actually save more money for school than you likely ever imagined.
+But if you’re diligent and you get creative with some of the college savings tools that favor single parents, you can save more money for school than you likely ever imagined.